saravanan43860-max/saravanan43860-max/README.md

 ---

 ### About Me
 I am a final-year Computer Science student and freelance web developer with expertise in building full-stack Java applications.
 My technical toolkit includes Java, R programming, software engineering, and SQL, complemented by certifications in Generative AI, Python for Data Science, and networking.
-I combine technical problem-solving with an analytical mindset to deliver high-quality results in both my academic studies and client-based projects. color=red
+I combine technical problem-solving with an analytical mindset to deliver high-quality results in both my academic studies and client-based projects.

 ---